-Speaking of kinds of food you should avoid when hiking, there are several categories you should bear in mind.
+Speaking of the kinds of food you should avoid when hiking, there are several categories you should bear in mind.
 The first one is cheese.
-Even though it can make any dish better, the truth is that cheese is high in fat which makes it slowly digest in your stomach.
+Even though it can make any dish better, the truth is that cheese is high in fat, making it slowly digest in your stomach.
 It’s highly likely that eating cheese will make you feel like you have a brick in your stomach, so make sure to avoid it at all costs.

 However, conventional candy bars should be skipped as well.
 It’s because they can cause your blood sugar to spike immediately, which will eventually result in a massive energy crash.
 If you need something sweet, go for energy bars or fresh fruit instead.
 You should also avoid carbonated drinks as these can make you feel super bloated afterward.
 Just stick to cold water and you’ll do a great job for your body while hiking!

 ● It helps you relax and stay calm

 If you need a reason to start hiking, you must know that it has amazing health benefits in the first place.
 It can keep your mind sharp and help you think clearly, which is what many people need daily.
 This is because millions of people have full-time jobs that leave them almost no free time just for themselves.

 No doubt, when you’re unable to relax and unwind, you’re likely to become very anxious and stressed out.
 As we all know, stress is the number one cause of many diseases in the world, right?
 To prevent that, be sure to go for a walk at least half an hour every single day.
 It’ll get your heart rate up, work out your lungs, and help you feel much stronger and even younger.
 If that sounds great, give hiking a fair shot and you won’t regret it!